ANSSI-FR/AD-control-paths/README.md

 - **Dump** tools run on Windows (tested on Windows 7 and later).
 - **Import**, **Query** and **Visualize** tools should run on anything supporting Neo4j, Java and Ruby, but have mostly been tested on Linux.

+### Building steps (Visual Studio)

+- Build .sln files in the 3 subfolders of /Dump/Src/.

 ### Installation steps (tested on Ubuntu 14.04 and Debian 8):

 0. Install Java: